 Photographs and objects are selected from a stock and placed in the scene at random.
 These objects are placed on different levels and may overlap and/or intersect.
 We don't want to create an arrangement of objects that could be found in reality but a mixture that induces an atmosphere of the viewer passing by surrealistic spatial situations.

-While the first person camera is moving automatically through the 3D objects and photos, the vistor can use the mouse to look around.
 Clicking the mouse will change the light situation: Without pressing the mouse button the user will see just what lies directly in front of them within the narrow beam of a searchlight; when the mouse button is held down the scenery is openly displayed in a bright, vivid ambient light.

 The photographs however, which formed the contours of the location characteristics in the dark scene, vanish in the bright light, leaving nothing but a random composed combination of scattered 3D objects.